zrromano/Photon/README.md

 'Simple React Snippets'
 ```

-**To start project:**

 Clone Git repository, navigate to photonapi and photon in terminal and run `npm i` in each.

-This step only needs to be done once.
+## Starting project

 Navigate to photonapi and run:
 ```